googollee/yaif/README.markdown

 TODO
 ----

-1. More service...
-2. Custom error handler.
+1. Custom error handler.
 Some action error should be ignore. (for example: fobidden word in weibo)
-3. Multiply user meta for one service.
+2. Multiply user meta for one service.
-4. Make normal http login request.
+3. Make normal http login request.
 (It ought to save user's password directly.
 Is it OK?)
-5. Make some css.
+4. Make some css.
 (I'm lazy…)